Stabax/OmniUnit_old/README.md

 This module provides timers, countdowns and dates with relativity support and scalable time flow. timers accuracy is near the nanosecond.

+## Documentation

+See the full documentation here : http://stabax.org/doc/omniunit

 ## Use library

 To get the library, clone the latest revision :

     git clone http://bitbucket.org/stabaxltd/stblib.git

-Then copy the include/omniunit folder into your project folder and simply include the desired header files in your sources.
+Then copy the include/omniunit folder into your project folder and simply include the desired header files in your sources and start using the features.

-Look at the getting started related page to learn how to use the features.

 ## Fast and basic example